-Prescription drugs (non-controlled substances, no sharps or needles) can be taken to the Household Hazardous Waste Collection Events that happen every six months in Kona and Hilo, or every year in Waimea & Pāhoa.
+Prescription drugs (non-controlled substances, no sharps or needles) can be taken to the Household Hazardous Waste Collection Events that happen regularly in Kona, Hilo, Waimea & Pāhoa.
 Please visit the Household Hazardous Waste page for more information on what is acceptable and when they occur.
-There are also various national programs for the take-back of prescription medications.
+There are also various national programs for the take-back of prescription medications see above opportunities.

 - “Proper Disposal of Home Health Care Waste” by the State of Hawai’i Dept. of Health

 - CVS Longs offers for sale postage-paid envelopes to return non-controlled substances medications for safe & proper disposal via Sharps Compliance, Inc.